EnterpriseDB/barman/new_docs/user_guide/commands/barman_cloud/backup.inc.rst

   Name of a disk from which snapshots should be taken.

 ``--tags``
-  Tags to be added to archived WAL files in cloud storage.
+  Tags to be added to archived WAL files in cloud storage and to snapshots created, if snapshots are used.

 **Extra options for the AWS cloud provider**